Failure of the invariant cycle theorem over $\mathbb Z$: Introduction

 \subsection{Outline}

-In Section \ref{sec_prelim}, we recall basics on transcendental Hodge structures, elliptic surfaces, and Shioda--Inose structures.
+In Section \ref{sec_prelim}, we recall the preliminary notions of transcendental Hodge structures, elliptic surfaces, and Shioda--Inose structures.
+Next, we prove some positive results on the invariant cycle theorem over $\Z$, Theorems \ref{intro_thm_H^1} and \ref{intro_thm_H^2}.
+In Section \ref{sec_H^1}, we discuss the LICT$_{\Z}$ for $H^1$ and prove Theorem \ref{ssh1}.
+In Section \ref{sec_postiveresults}, we discuss the LICT$_{\Z}$ for $H^2$ and prove Theorem \ref{intro_thm_H^2}.
+We also prove the global version in Corollary \ref{cor_GICT_H^1}.

+The rest of the paper concerns negative results, namely Theorems \ref{main_thm} and \ref{intro_thm-failureGICTZ}.
 In Section \ref{sec_constantHodge}, we study quadratic base change of elliptic surfaces and construct a smooth family of elliptic-elliptic surfaces with constant VHS on $H^2$.
 In Section \ref{sec_degenerations}, we extend the smooth family to a proper family with controlled singular fibers.
 In Section \ref{sec_LICTZ}, we prove Theorem \ref{main_thm}.
 In Section \ref{sec_GICTZ}, we prove Theorem \ref{intro_thm-failureGICTZ}.
-In Section \ref{sec_addcounterexample}, we construct a second counterexample using the same techniques.
-In Section \ref{sec_postiveresults}, we discuss some positive results for ICT$_{\Z}$.
-In Section \ref{sec_periodmap}, we study the correspondence problem between the elliptic-elliptic surfaces in question and their associated K3 surfaces, and we pose an open question.
+In Section \ref{sec_addcounterexample}, we construct a second counterexample using the same techniques, but a different Shioda--Inose input.

+In Appendix \ref{sec_SNC}, we discuss some topological results on SNC varieties.
+In Appendix \ref{sec_periodmap}, we find correspondences between the elliptic-elliptic surfaces in question and their associated K3 surfaces.
+In Appendix \ref{sec_divisor}, we discuss the invariant cycle theorem for divisor classes.